-INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE AND ON INTERNAL CONTROL OVER FINANCIAL REPORTING BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-Honorable Mayor, City Commission and City Manager City of Pembroke Pines/Florida State University Charter Elementary School Pembroke Pines, Florida
+Honorable Mayor and Members of the City Commission City of Pembroke Pines/Florida State University Charter Elementary School Pembroke Pines, Florida

-We have audited the financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City) as of and for the year ended June 30, 2006, which collectively comprise the School's basic financial statements as listed in the table of contents and have issued our report thereon dated August 25, 2006.
+We have audited the financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City) as of and for the year ended June 30, 2007, which collectively comprise the School's basic financial statements as listed in the table of contents and have issued our report thereon dated September 21, 2007.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.